selintunali/Web-Development-with-HTML-CSS-JavaScript/Notes.md

         - ex: Django for Python web development

-### JavaScript Frameworks
+### JavaScript Front-End Frameworks

-- **React** (developed by Facebook) : focuses on building user interfaces and often used for single-page appliations where content updates frequently
+- **React** (developed by Meta) : focuses on building user interfaces and often used for single-page appliations where content updates frequently

 - **Angular** (developed by Google) : comprehensive solution for developing highly interactive web applications with strong emphasis on reusable components and modules.